rbrotherton/gobot/readme.md

 * `ping` - Classic ping.
 See if you & the bot can communicate.
 * `quickpoll` - Create a yes/no poll.
 * `quote` - Save/recall quotes form users.
+* `repo` - Outputs a link to the bot's source code.
 * `role` - Give yourself roles, or remove them.
 * `roll` - Roll an assortment of dice (e.g. 3d6+5)
 * `server` - Display server info